Towards Understanding Sparse Filtering: A Theoretical Perspective: Theoretical Analysis of Sparse Filtering

 \subsection{Preservation of Collinearity}

 Having ascertained that sparse filtering can not preserve the data structure defined by the Euclidean metric, we investigate other properties of the algorithm that may lead us to discover the preservation of alternative data structures.
-A first relevant observation is that sparse filtering preserves collinearity.
+A first relevant observation is that sparse filtering preserves collinearity \revvv{I spelled out the definition of collinearity}{of point lying on the same line passing through the origin} of the space $\mathbb{R}^{O}$.

 \begin{theorem} Let $\mathbf{X}^{(1)},\mathbf{X}^{(2)}\in\mathbb{R}^{O}$ be collinear points in the original space $\mathbb{R}^{O}$.
 Then, the outputs of transformations from A1 to A4, that is $f_{A1:A4}\left(\mathbf{X}^{(1)}\right)$, $f_{A1:A4}\left(\mathbf{X}^{(2)}\right)\in\mathbb{R}^{L}$, are collinear. \end{theorem}